KxSystems/docs/docs/wp/columnar-database/index.md

 NB: omitted curve for ‘using = and each’ without attributes in order to examine more closely the faster-returning examples.

 As we can see from the chart above, there are points at which it has been more performant to use `=` for comparison and loop over the universe of securities being requested, then join the result sets using `raze`.
-This is because `select` preserves the order of records in the table, so has to coalesce the indices from the grpuped-attribute hash records for each security into a single ascending index when using in and a list, but this step is not necessary when using a function over a list of securities.
+This is because `select` preserves the order of records in the table, so has to coalesce the indices from the grouped-attribute hash records for each security into a single ascending index when using in and a list, but this step is not necessary when using a function over a list of securities.

 !!! warning "Aggregation results"